How We Handle Security at SnipcartSeptember 25, 2014

 Remember that clever intervention at the top of this post?
 The “I think I find a way to bypass your security” one?
 The assumption here is that altering the HTML information on a web page could basically allow one evil individual to pay a dollar for a top-quality product worth hundreds.
 Of course, we made sure such a thing couldn’t happen: we crawl back every transaction to make sure no product information’s been altered before we process the payment.
 So doing such a trick would only result in the impossibility to complete the actual transaction.

 We offer PCI compliant hosting

-Most e-commerce solution have been throwing around those three letters for a while already: P-C-I. This security standard for organizations who handle consumer payment cards sure has a positive impact on the trust of many merchants.
+Most e-commerce solutions have been throwing around those three letters for a while already: P-C-I. This security standard for organizations who handle consumer payment cards sure has a positive impact on the trust of many merchants.
 Well, Snipcart is hosted with PCI compliance specifications.
 If you’re using Stripe, Pin Payments or Paymill, we don’t even receive credit card numbers on our servers.

 This is pretty much how we handle security at Snipcart.
 Hopefully, future users will stumble upon this post before sending us another variant of the first quoted remark.
 And if they don’t, well, it’s all right: now our support’s got a direct link for replying to security inquiries :)